In 2009, I began researching learning and instructional theories for the two different masters programs I was enrolled in at the time.

 were the largest distributor of baseball equipment in America.
 The downturn in the economy and several changes in industry policies implemented by the baseball equipment manufacturers like the imposition of manufacturer advertised pricing (MAP) caused Western Athletic Supply to close their doors in May of 2007.

-The point of that last paragraph was twofold a) to give you some background on the entrepreneurial spirit that was occurring in the little town of Rubidoux in the 80's and 90's and
+The point of these first couple of paragraphs are twofold a) to give you some background on the entrepreneurial spirit that was occurring in the little town of Rubidoux in the 80's and 90's and

 b) to give you some understanding of how Western Athletic Supply operated up until about 1997 when the Internet came on the scene.
 Before the Internet, mail order catalogs were how businesses sold their goods outside of their brick and mortar operations.
 Almost overnight businesses were jumping on the Internet bandwagon and wanting Web sites developed, Western Athletic Supply included.
 After doing a little research I found a product from Adobe whose Photoshop software I had been using to